 Corticosteroid injections given to address the inflammation seen in jumpers knee type injuries are also known to increase the risk of a patella tendon rupture.

 What can the athlete do?

-If the patella tendon becomes completely ruptured across its width and thus surgical intervention is required to repair the damage.
+- If the patella tendon is completely ruptured then surgery is required to repair the damage.
 This involves suturing (stitching) the torn tendon.

 Following surgery, the patient will be advised on a specific rehabilitation plan which normally involves little or no weight-bearing on the affected knee and wearing a knee brace to prevent the knee from bending.
 This may be required for more than 6 weeks.

 Once the knee brace has been removed exercises to regain full range of movement and build up the strength of the quadriceps muscle group should be carried out.